Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Introduction

 The simplest model of a flexure can be thought of as a perfectly elastic spring, in parallel with a lossy spring, usually described as a spring in series with a viscous element, referred to as a dashpot, see Fig.~\ref{fig:simple:model}.
 The combination of a spring and a dashpot forms what is known as a {\it Maxwell unit}, and when this Maxwell unit is combined in parallel with an ideal spring, it constitutes the {\it Maxwell model} in material science.
 A material obeying the systematic of the Maxwell model is called a {\it Maxwell solid}.
 When a sudden strain is applied at $t=0$ to a Maxwell solid, a significant fraction of the stress response is immediate, but the Maxwell unit contributes an exponentially decaying stress with a time constant that is given by the ratio of viscosity to the elastic modulus of the Maxwell unit.

-In mass comparators, this anelastic after-effect can be kept small by avoiding large spring excursions.
-In general, this can be achieved by limiting its mobility with stops and by careful mass placement to avoid sudden excursions.
+In mass comparators, this anelastic aftereffect can be kept small by avoiding large excursions of the flexure.
+This can be achieved by limiting its mobility with mechanical hard stops that prevent the balance mechanism from deflecting significantly during mass placement~\cite{Quinn1992}.

 For Kibble balances, however, the story is different --- large motions cannot be avoided, because two measurement modes are required: force and velocity mode~\cite{Robinson16}.
 The former is similar to weighing with a mass comparator, with the difference that the weight of a test mass is compared directly to a magnetic force produced by a coil.
 In the latter, the current-to-force coefficient of the coil is determined by sweeping the coil through the magnetic field while simultaneously measuring induced voltage and the coil's velocity.